vegaprotocol/vega-monitoring/README.md

 ./vega-monitoring service init
 ```

-Now edit the `config.toml` and provide necessary information.
+Now edit the `config.toml` and provide the necessary information.

 Validate config